PatrickKan/PickEats/README.md

             * Gets username, email
         * Planned:
         * GET /all (requires auth) (MAYBE)
-            * Gets info on all users
+            * Gets info on all user
-        * PUT /
-            * Update user survey preferences
-            * Changing location, update the cached restaurants?
-(MAYBE)
         * DELETE / (requires admin priviledged account to delete any or delete your own)
             * Deletes user from database
     * User /user (requires auth, accesses logged in user's info)